c4rlo/runapp/README.md

 ## Features

-- Fast: native code (written in C++); talks directly to systemd, via its private socket if available, the same way that `systemd-run` does.
+- Fast: native code (written in moden C++);
+  talks directly to systemd, via its private socket if available, the same way that `systemd-run` does.
 - No dependencies beyond systemd.
 - Run app either as systemd [service](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html) (recommended, default) or as systemd [scope](https://www.freedesktop.org/software/systemd/man/latest/systemd.scope.html).
     - The latter means `runapp` directly executes the application, after registering it with systemd.
-- Run app either under `app-graphical.slice` (recommended for most cases, default) or under any other slice.
-- Option to run app in given working directory.
-- Option to run app with given environment variables.
+- If run from Fuzzel, or any other launcher that passes the same environment variables (see man page for details):
-- If run from Fuzzel, derive unit name from `.desktop` name, per systemd recommendations.
+    - Generate systemd unit name from `.desktop` name, per systemd recommendations.
+    - Take "friendly name" (`Description=` systemd unit property) from `.desktop` file's `Name=` value.
+- Options to customize several aspects of the execution context:
+    - Working directory
+    - Environment variables
+    - `Description=` systemd property
+    - systemd slice (defaults to systemd-recommended `app-graphical.slice`)
-- On error, if not run from interactive terminal, show desktop notification.
+- On error, show desktop notification (unless run from interactive terminal).

 ## Non-features

 I don't consider these very important to have, but I'm open to discussions (feel free to open an issue!).

-- Support custom unit name / description.
+- Support custom unit name.
-- Unit description: derive from `.desktop` file.
-  - For Fuzzel, would be made much easier (and more performant) with https://codeberg.org/dnkl/fuzzel/issues/292
 - Support being given a Desktop File ID (only).
   - With optional Action ID
 - Support running `.desktop` files with args, using field codes.
   - See https://specifications.freedesktop.org/desktop-entry-spec/latest/exec-variables.html
   - Note that `%f` and `%u` entail running multiple app instances
   - Alternatively, this could be done by the launcher, e.g. Fuzzel: https://codeberg.org/dnkl/fuzzel/issues/346
-- Alternative ways of accepting Desktop File ID (beyond Fuzzel).
 - Support running app connected to terminal, like `systemd-run --pty`.

 ## Alternatives